 These nine books come from wonderful and innovative black writers who are looking to make a change in the world.
-These powerful reads are books everyone should read at some point in their life.
-Get up to speed on these iconic books by black authors.
+Get up to speed on these iconic books by black authors during Black History Month.

 A Brief History of Seven Killings by Marlon James

 A Brief History of Seven Killings is the fictional account based on the story a failed attempt to kill Bob Marley in the early ’70s and what transpired thereafter during a volatile time in Jamaican history.
 Spanning 30 years, the story is about a gang leader set on taking over the world by assassinating one notable figure at a time.